 Other Shipping Best Practices

 - Some ecommerce customers feel like they’re being tricked or mislead when shipping and handling charges aren’t readily available.
 Thus, it’s a very good idea to give consumers the option to calculate shipping before they begin ordering.
-Of course, if shipping is free (or if you offer flat rate shipping), than you can just advertise this policy on the site.
+Of course, if shipping is free (or if you offer flat rate shipping), then you can advertise this policy on the site.

-- Publish an easy-to-read shipping policy written in simple language – the benefits of doing so should be obvious.
+- Publish an easy-to-read shipping policy written in simple language.
+The benefits of doing so should be obvious.

 - Enumerate shipping policies for Alaska and Hawaii, Canada, and international orders.
 Are you going to charge residents of Alaska and Hawaii a substantial premium for shipping?
-Are you going to ship to Canada, Central or South America?
+Are you going to ship to Canada, Central America, or South America?
 If so, how much will you charge?
-Publishing a policy that answers these questions will save you time (you staff won’t have to answer emails about shipping policies), and a stated policy will encourage customers in these areas to order (assuming you ship parts to Alaska, Hawaii, Canada, etc. – some retailers don’t).
+Publishing a policy that answers these questions will save you time (your staff won’t have to answer emails about shipping policies), and a stated policy will encourage customers in these areas to order (assuming you ship parts to Alaska, Hawaii, Canada, etc. – some retailers don’t).

 - Explain how you’ll handle order tracking and confirmation.
 Consumers like to be able to track their orders, so it’s a good idea to provide them with a tracking number.
 If that’s what you do, put that in your shipping policy.

 - Explain how you handle returns, including damaged or incorrect orders.
 Another common concern that customers have about buying online is that they won’t be able to return their orders easily, that they’ll get “stuck” with damaged or incorrect parts, and so on.

 Finally, be sure to advertise that you offer fast, affordable shipping.
 We’ve found that talking about shipping tends to increase sales and conversion rates, both in advertising and on your website.